masoudh7676/villa.html/README.md

 ## hello there 👋🏻
-### this project created with html 5, css 3 & javaScript, there is no bootstrap or css tailwind.
+### this project created with html 5, css 3 & javaScript and isotope.js, there is no bootstrap or css tailwind.
 ### fully responsive.
 ### added left and right arrow key for better UX.
 ### has custumized scroll bar.